g-celentano/gym_program_reader/README.md

 ...
 ```
-Willing to add a smart way to understand different-written gym programs.
+Willing to add a smart way to understand different-written gym programs.<br>
-Made this project to try and learn some Flutter and Dart, while simultaneously applying MVMM pattern, in order to understand it and how to apply it.
+Made this project to try and learn some Flutter and Dart, while simultaneously applying MVMM pattern, in order to understand it and understand how to apply it.<br>
 Other than this, I got also to play around with animations (the timer animation).

 ### Some screenshots from the application: